 I thought my husband’s sweet tooth would appreciate some candy on the table…plus it looks pretty.
 I put the candies in my favorite Starbucks Ceramic Stacking Bowls that my daughter bought me for Christmas (when you stack them, they look just like a Starbucks hot cup).

-He thought dinner was all, but you should have seen the guys face light up when I told him I had dessert AND coffee too.
+He thought dinner was all I had planned, but you should have seen the guys face light up when I told him I had dessert AND coffee too.
 Seriously…he was excited.
 He loves to have coffee in the evening, but I’m usually not up for it because I don’t want the caffeine at night, so he tends to skip it too.

 I made my husband and I both a cup of coffee — we both take our coffee with cream and sweetener (usually Splenda) — my husband drank his coffee in his Starbucks Valentine’s Day coffee mug I picked up for him a couple years ago.